FurryGamesIndex/games/doc/Get-Involved.en.md

 The number of maintainers and contributors is small and advances the FurryGamesIndex project in their own spare time.
 Therefore we may miss some great games or leave errors in some games or author entries.
 This is definitely not because we are biased against them.
 If you find us missing games or any errors, please contact us, we would appreciate it.

-If you would like to sign up for a Github account and open a discussion thread on this repository at [Issues](https://github.com/FurryGamesIndex/games/issues) or [Discussions](https://github.com/FurryGamesIndex/games/discussions), that would be great, but reports via Email or Telegram are also very welcome.
+If you would like to sign up for a Github account and open a discussion thread on this repository at [Issues](https://github.com/FurryGamesIndex/games/issues), that would be great, but reports via Email or Telegram are also very welcome.
 Please go to the contact area below for details.

 ## Direct participation in editing FGI games and author entries